cran-task-views/Hydrology/Hydrology.md

     automatically downloaded from a data repository and processed into a 'tibble' for the exact range of years requested.

--   `r pkg("weatherOz")`: facilitates access and download weather and climate data for Australia from Australian data sources.
+-   `r pkg("weatherOz")`: facilitates access to and download of weather and climate data for Australia from Australian data sources.
 Data are sourced from from the [Western Australia Department of Primary Industries and Regional Development